michaeldyrynda/deckset/Introducing Laravel/presentation.md

 @endforelse
 ```

-^ Blade introduces a convention through its custom tags, called directives, are prefixed with an @
+^ Blade introduces a convention through its custom tags, called directives, and are prefixed with an @
-* Directives used for all control structures, inheritance, and any custom functionality you add
+- Directives used for all control structures, inheritance, and any custom functionality you add
-* The syntax is clean and concise, and aims to be more pleasant and tidy to work with than some of the alternatives
+- The syntax is clean and concise, and aims to be more pleasant and tidy to work with than some of the alternatives
-* Data is escaped automatically when you use the mustache-notation for echoing data
+- Data is escaped automatically when you use the mustache-notation for echoing data
-* Just like the best Laravel components, it takes complex requirements and makes them easy and accessible
+- Just like the best Laravel components, it takes complex requirements and makes them easy and accessible

 ---
 [.build-lists: false]